ggrrrr/fibonacci-svc/README.md

   ```bash
   make build_svc
   ```
-  This command will start all containers which are needed, it will execute `go test ...`, if successful, it will start docker image build
+    This command will start all containers which are needed, it will execute `go test ...`, if successful, it will build the docker image

-2. Starting, You can start the service as container in 3 different configurations,
+1. Starting, You can start the service as container in 3 different configurations,
    1. Using Postgres `docker_run_dev_pg`
    2. Using Redis `docker_run_dev_redis`
    3. Using in memory `docker_run_dev_ram`

-3. Tests
+2. Tests
-4.
    1. Apache benchmark run `ab` testing to each of the running services, all tests are for `next` endpoint

       1. Postgres `make ab_test_pg` in my dev environment max throughput is around 700 op/s